../

 Bitboards

 To represent the game state while traversing the minimax tree, bitboards are a popular option in chess engines, but before Shapeshifter, they had not been used in Battlesnake, at least to my knowledge.
 This makes sense, as they are a lot more tricky to implement in this domain.
 For one thing, a battlesnake board is not sized 8x8, fitting neatly into a 64 Bit integer.
 Instead the standard board is 11x11, requiring 121 Bits.
-Because of this, initial implementation used Rust's u128 integer type for the bitboards.
-But Battlesnake does not only play on 11x11 boards, oh no. The largest board size that is common is actually 25x25, which does not fit neatly into even the widest SIMD registers on common hardware today.
+Because of this, my initial implementation used Rust's u128 integer type for the bitboards.
+But Battlesnake does not only play on 11x11 boards, oh no. The largest board size that is common is actually 25x25, which does not fit neatly into even the widest SIMD registers on existing hardware today.
 I still expanded my implementation to any arbitrary board size, by using low-overhead bitsets as the underlying datastructure instead of integers.
-At the time, Rust didn't have a bitset library that supported fast shift operations on compile-time sized bitsets (so they can be stored on the stack, Shapeshifter does actually not allocate any heap memory besides the transposition table).
-The solution: I built my own really fast bitset implementation bitssset.
+At the time, Rust didn't have a bitset library that supported fast shift operations on compile-time sized bitsets (which is needed so they can be stored on the stack; Shapeshifter does actually not allocate any heap memory during processing).
+Naturally, I built my own really fast bitset implementation bitssset, to solve the issue.

-The main problem in multiplayer minimax is that the high branching factor of the tree makes it intractable to search to sufficient depth for making good moves.
+The main problem in multiplayer minimax is that the high branching factor of the game tree makes it intractable to search it to deep enough to make good moves.
 The best known minimax algorithms for multiplayer games are Best Reply Search [4] , and its improved version BRS+ [5] .
 Both are fundamentally paranoid minimax versions that search a heavily reduced paranoid minimax tree.
 BRS+ uses a domain specific, efficient heuristic to choose one decent move per opponent, and then visits each move for each opponent once, letting the other opponents play their heuristic move at the same time.
-This assumes that in most game scenarios, one opponent is the most important one and we need to deal with their move first and foremost.
+This assumes that in most game scenarios, we can choose one opponent to be the most important one and we need to deal with their move first and foremost.
 That assumption mostly holds in Battlesnake.
-One issue with this (admittedly very clever) algorithm is that the branching factor of the tree we are searching still grows with the number of players.
+The issue with this very clever algorithm is that the branching factor of the tree we are searching still grows with the number of players.
 If we have 3 opponents and each has 3 moves, that is a branching factor of 7.
 With 7 opponents it becomes 15, with 15 opponents it is 31, and so on.
 So with a growing number of players the treesearch still becomes intractable, because remember, trees grow with O(n^x) where x is the branching factor and n is the depth.

-Minimum Combination Search follows the same principle as BRS+, searching each move for each opponent at least once, but without selecting one default move for all other opponents.
-Instead it searches the tree so that it uses the minimum number of opponent move combinations possible, to cover all individual opponent moves.
-Assuming still 3 moves per opponent, we get a branching factor of 3, both for 3 and for 7 and even for 100 opponents.
+Minimum Combination Search follows the same principle as BRS+, searching each move for each opponent at least once.
+The difference is that it does not select a default move for all other opponents in each search branch.
+Instead it searches the tree in a way that uses the minimum number of opponent move combinations possible, to still cover all individual opponent moves.
+Assuming still 3 moves per opponent, we get a branching factor of 3, no matter if we are playing against 3 or 7 or even 100 opponents.
 Isn't that amazing?!

 Let's illustrate: Assume you have three opponents, each with the moves A, B, C available to them.
-Assuming the heuristic always picks A, BRS+ would search the seven move combinations [A, A, A], [B, A, A], [C, A, A], [A, B, A], [A, C, A], [A, A, B], [A, A, C].
-Here [A, B, C] denotes that simultaneously opponent 1 makes move A, opponents 2 makes move B and opponent 3 makes move C.
+Assuming the default move heuristic always picks move A, BRS+ would search the seven move combinations [A, A, A], [B, A, A], [C, A, A], [A, B, A], [A, C, A], [A, A, B], [A, A, C].
+In this notation, [A, B, C] denotes that simultaneously opponent 1 makes move A, opponents 2 makes move B and opponent 3 makes move C.

 MCS on the other hand only searches the combinations [A, A, A], [C, B, B], [B, C, C] (or any other set of combinations that covers all individual moves).
 In this algorithm, it is even more important than in other minimax variants, to have a good move ordering heuristc.
 This can be used to order the individual opponent moves in a way that the best ones are probably searched together, leading to an earlier pruning of the tree and to a more realistic game state during search.

 During my (non-scientific) evaluation of MCS, I noticed, that this performed extremely well in play against real opponents.
-In fact, as expected, the advantage grows with the number of players, to the point that Shapeshifter at one point boasted a 60% win rate both in 4 player games and 8 player games.
-That is impressive, because you would expect to win half as many games with twice the number of players.
+In fact, as expected, the advantage grows with the number of players, to the point that Shapeshifter at one point boasted a 60% win rate both in 4 player games, as well as in 8 player games.
+You would expect to win half as many games with twice the number of players.
 In self-play however, BRS+ actually beats MCS, even though it performs worse against real opponents.
 This suggests that there might be some sort of rock-paper-sissors situation going on with these algorithms.

-The advantages and disadvantages of the algorithm can be summed up like this:
+The advantages and disadvantages of the MCS can be summed up like this:

 What have I learned?